nloncke/kepler-flare-project/README.md

 9 Apr 2014: Initial trial with classifier

 14 Apr 2014: Report rough draft due.
-Should contain a basic intro + methods section, plus any initial results from above.
+       	     Methods section can be test from workflow doc, include description of flare feature calculations and motivation (quantifying how the human eye/mind decides something is a flare), plus any initial results from above.

 	    Figures to include: a full Kepler lightcurve showing flares, close-up of "yes", "no" and "maybe" flagged flares, screen shot of flareshow vetting plot window?

 22 Apr 2014: Revised draft due.
 As above, but with results from classifier and initial conclusions.